ordina-jworks/ordina-jworks.github.io/_posts/2017-12-03-XPDays-Benelux-2017.md

   </div>
 </div>

+After this exercise, it was already clear that asking appropriate and considerate questions is a key element of hosting a good and constructive conversation.
-A good and constructive conversation is built upon 4 key elements:
+This kind of conversation is built upon 4 key elements:

 <div class="row">
   <div class="4u -4u 6u(small) -3u(small) 8u(xsmall) -2u(xsmall)">